umbraco/UmbracoDocs/marketplace-and-integrations/integrations/hubspot.md

 The used service is provided using the `AuthorizationImplementationFactory` method, depending on the type of authorization selected.

 If you are selecting your own authorization flow that uses the `AuthorizationService`, the redirect URL will be this one: `/umbraco/api/hubspotauthorization/oauth`, from [`HubspotAuthorizationController`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.Crm.Hubspot/Controllers/HubspotAuthorizationController.cs).
-Please make sure to set to correct URL in the settings of the website and in the configuration of your Shopify app.
+Please make sure to set to correct URL in the settings of the website and in the configuration of your _Hubspot_ app.

 The authorization controller uses the `window.postMessage` interface for cross-window communications when redirecting from the Shopify authorization server.